 Vineyard: Taurasi Clones VCR 2 (virused with red blotch, tight bunches, larger berries, acidity plus earth, beautifully rustic) and 7 (fruit, spice, small open clusters, more “modern”) planted in 2003 on bilateral north/south cordon utilizing “California sprawl” trellising and St. George rootstock.
 Though cordon pruning works, we are seeing that Aglianico is very susceptible to pruning wounds, so we are chopping arms and starting over with cane pruning.
 Approximately 7% Montepulciano interplanted.
 Nearly dry farmed.
 No pesticides or herbicides.

 Winemaking: Hand harvested.
 Native fermentation in bins, gentle hand punchdowns after a cold harvest and roughly 4-5-day soak.
 Just a bit of whole cluster as Aglianico doesn’t seem to like very much for us.
 Bins fermented to different peak temperatures.
-16-20 days fermenting then wood-basket pressed at dryness.
-No sulfur added for one year, no racking until bottling.
-Aglianico does not really have reduction issues, though it can completely shut down for years, leading to fretting over release dates.
+16-20 days fermenting then basket pressed at dryness.
+No racking until bottling and the wine is unfined and unfiltered, but with such long barrel aging it is perfectly clear.
+Aglianico does not really have reduction issues, but it can completely shut down for years, leading to fretting over release dates.

 Watch our Aglianico deep-dive class on Youtube